 On June 17, 1888 the Church of the Atonement held its first service in a butcher shop in the Edgewater Guild Hall on the southwest corner of Bryn Mawr and Winthrop.
 The Guild Hall was a two and a half story brick and shingle building that contained retail stores on the first floor, and a hall on the second floor.
 The parish was first organized as a mission church.

 Guild Hall and train station, 1887 (Joseph Lyman Silbee, architect)

 Frederick W. Keator led the new congregation.
-He was a close friend of Fr.
-Samuel C. Edsel, the founder of St. Peter's Episcopal Church here in Chicago.
-Mr. Keator was a lawyer and served as the lay-reader at Atonement.
+He was a close friend of the Rev’d Samuel C. Edsel, the founder of St. Peter's Episcopal Church here in Chicago.
+Mr. Keator was a lawyer and served as the lay reader at Atonement.
 Until the church edifice was built Mr. Keator held services each week in the Guild Hall building.
-He entered Western Theological Seminary, and in 1891 he was ordained a priest by Bishop McLaren, the Episcopal Bishop of Chicago.
-Rev. Keator then became the priest-in-charge at Atonement.
+He entered Western Theological Seminary, and in 1891 was ordained a priest by Bishop William Edward McLaren, the Bishop of Chicago.
+Fr.
+Keator then became the priest-in-charge at Atonement.
 On October 30, 1894 he married Emma Victoria Lyon, who was a member of the Church of the Atonement.
-Rev. Keator left Atonement in 1896 to become the rector at Grace Church in Freeport, Illinois, and in 1899 he became rector at St. John's Church in Dubuque, Iowa.
-Just after having served as a parish priest for ten years, he was consecrated Bishop of the missionary diocese of Olympia, Washington on January 8,1902.
+Fr.
+Keator left Atonement in 1896 to become the rector at Grace Church in Freeport, Illinois, and in 1899 he became rector at St. John’s Church in Dubuque, Iowa.
+Just after having served as a parish priest for 10 years, he was consecrated bishop of the missionary diocese of Olympia, Washington on January 8, 1902.
 This is the picture of Bishop Keator that was with his obituary notice when he died on January 31, 1925.